 Jennifer was an absolute pleasure to work with.
 I was in desperate need to get my budget back on track and she helped me with that AND MORE!
 And I realized how important budgeting and planning can be when you are self-employed and have irregular income.
-Jennifer is extremely knowledgeable and will get you in shape (financially, of course).
+Jennifer is extremely knowledgeable and will get you in shape.
 I would highly recommend Jennifer to anyone looking to get their finances back to being fun and manageable!
 Thank you so much for your help and expertise!

 Jennifer has obtained an extensive education and experience base from which she provides guidance and accountability.
 By exploring the needs, desires and goals of her clients she helps them to put systems in place and to get there!
 I recommend Jennifer to help with simple budgets and complex financial strategies.
 Keep up the great work Jennifer!